knockout/knockout/documentation/text-binding.md

 Now, the text will switch between "expensive" and "affordable" as needed whenever `price` changes.

-Alternatively, you don't need to create a dependent observable if you're doing something simple like this.
+Alternatively, you don't need to create a computed observable if you're doing something simple like this.
 You can pass an arbitrary JavaScript expression to the `text` binding.
 For example,

     The item is <span data-bind="text: price() > 50 ? 'expensive' : 'affordable'"></span> today.

-This has exactly the same result, without requiring the `priceRating` dependent observable.
+This has exactly the same result, without requiring the `priceRating` computed observable.

 ### Note 2: About HTML encoding